bionic-gpt/bionic-gpt/README.md

 <!-- Try it out -->
 ## Try it out

-follow [our guide](https://bionic-gpt.com/docs/community-edition/introduction/) to running Bionic-GPT on your local machine.
+follow [our guide](https://bionic-gpt.com/docs/) to running Bionic-GPT in production.

 ## Enterprise